 There are numerous other foods you can also dehydrate or prepare by using your dehydrator.
 These include cheese, eggs, mushrooms, nuts, rice, risotto, soup cubes, teas, oats, whole grains, and more.

 Even though most kitchens do not include a dehydrator, it is one of the most all-around helpful appliances you can purchase for your home.
-A dehydrator allows you to preserve foods which would otherwise go to waste, saving you time and money.
-It lets you enjoy a healthier alternative to canned foods and grocery store snack foods.
-If you aren’t sure which dehydrator is best for you, check out our article that reviews the top dehydrator brands.
+A dehydrator allows you to preserve foods that would otherwise go to waste, saving you time and money.

 You can dry fruits for granola, salads, and later reconstitution, as well as vegetables, meats for jerky, herbs, spices, teas, and more.
 Once you get the basics down, you will be amazed at everything you can prepare and preserve!